andyatkinson/jquery-tweets/README.markdown

 ===
 This plugin follows the pattern outlined in this excellent blog post titled [A jQuery Plugin Framework](http://keith-wood.name/pluginFramework.html).

+This plugin had been added to the [jQuery plugins directory here](http://plugins.jquery.com/project/webandy-jquery-tweets).

 MIT License
 ===